falexwolf/falexwolf.me/_posts/2023-02-19-carbon-removal.md

 3. A [Grist article](https://grist.org/climate-energy/lucky-charm/) on Charm and a [Quartz article](https://qz.com/1100221/the-worlds-first-negative-emissions-plant-has-opened-in-iceland-turning-carbon-dioxide-into-stone) on ClimeWorks provide additional context.
 They're a bit outdated, and things have improved since then.
 For instance, ClimeWorks [aims to deploy a 36k tons plant in 2024](https://en.wikipedia.org/wiki/Climeworks), running the 4k removal plant stably.
 4. Mainstream press articles confirm the conclusions on a high level.

-The sources seem aligned on that scaling to $50 or $100 per ton removed CO2 equivalent could be possible over the upcoming years if the industry keeps scaling.
+The sources seem aligned on that scaling to 50 USD or 100 USD per ton removed CO2 equivalent could be possible over the upcoming years if the industry keeps scaling.

-This is enough to convince me until someone provides different evidence, and I'll start to offset my past & future flights with ClimeWorks & Charm Industrials and keep watching out to also support new players in that space.
+This is enough to convince me until someone provides different evidence, and I'll start to offset my past & future flights with ClimeWorks & Charm Industrials and watch out to support new players in this space.
+Browsing the references above, it's clear that 100s of initiatives exist.

+**Notes**

 [1]: Since around 2000, I've tried to live without causing climate (and nature more generally) too much damage [2].
 But then flying became a problem for me after taking a job in Cambridge, MA, while raising kids in Munich.
 In 2018, I flew 3 times, in 2019, 10 times, and in 2020+2021+2022, 4 times.
 That's 16 flights, totaling around 16 tons of CO2.